tmpvar/weld/README.md

 ## How do I...
 For people coming from custom templating paradigms, you might have a lot of 'how-do-i-do-x' questions, well here are some ideas for what you might be asking.

-### How do I do conditionals?
+### In mustache I do `Conditional Sections`, `Enumerable Sections`, `Higher Order Sections`, `Dereferencing Section`, etc.
-You might be used to this...
+You don't need to do any of this in weld.
+You're logic is all in the javascript.